jakubboucek/php-composer-consistency/README.md

 ComposerConsistency::rootDir(__DIR__)->validate();
 ```

-When `/vendor` is not consistent with `composer.json`, checker throws an Exception.
+When `/vendor` directory is not consistent with `composer.json`, checker throws an Exception.

 ![Exception from Checker](https://cdn.jakub-boucek.cz/screenshot/190703-jptvw.png)